mhosankalp/Restaurant_Demo/README.md

 the visitor’s ID, the visit duration (in minutes), and the money spent at the restaurant.

-Non Private Count is the raw counts and output
-Private count is anonymized Counts and output using Differential Privacy library

 This triggers the logic of `CountVisitsPerHour`.
 It reads the daily statistics and calculates the number of visitors that entered the restaurant every hour of